krainboltgreene/hsdk.js/README.md

   - intent: The human name for this result, example: `list`, `show`, `create`, `destroy`, `update`
   - namespace: The groupings this resource is under, can be anything
+  - version: The version of the endpoint, if no version you SHOULD use `latest`
   - description: A short description for the resource
   - method: The HTTP verb used
   - href: A RFC 6570 URL template that the client can use directly